Codecademy/docs/content/mysql/concepts/query-attributes/query-attributes.md

   - 'paths/full-stack-engineer'
 ---

-**Query attributes** are attributes that can be defined by clients that apply to the next statement sent to the server for execution.
+**Query attributes** are client-defined attributes that apply to the next statement sent to the server for execution.

 - attributes are defined prior to sending the statement.
 - attributes exist until statement execution ends, at which point the attribute set is cleared.